 In late November 1863, Union forces commanded by Major General Ulysses S. Grant successfully lifted Confederate General Joseph E. Johnston’s siege of Chattanooga, Tennessee.
-Union victories at Lookout Mountain (November 24) and Missionary Ridge (November 25) forced Johnston to withdraw thirty miles south to near Dalton, Georgia.
+Union victories at the Battle of Lookout Mountain (November 24) and the Battle of Missionary Ridge (November 25) forced Johnston to withdraw thirty miles south near Dalton, Georgia.

 Grant’s Umbrella Strategy

 Sherman Moves South

 Throughout the summer of 1864, the Confederate and Union armies engaged in a series of battles between Dalton and Atlanta in northern Georgia.
 Most of the fighting occurred at places on or near the Western and Atlantic Railroad, which connected Chattanooga and Atlanta.
 Both sides depended on the railway for supplies throughout the campaign.
 In a pattern that Sherman often repeated, he used flanking movements that threatened the railway to Johnston’s rear, forcing the Confederate commander to retreat south to protect his supply lines.

 Hood Replaces Johnston

 By mid-July, Sherman had driven Johnston’s army to the outskirts of Atlanta.
 Southerners, in general, and Jefferson Davis, in particular, had grown weary of Johnston’s strategy of retreat.
 On July 17, 1864, the Confederate President relieved Johnston of his command, replacing him with General John Bell Hood.
 Known as an aggressive fighter, Hood was a veteran officer with a reputation for personal bravery.
 He received severe wounds at the Battle of Gettysburg (July 1–3, 1863) and at the Battle of Chickamauga (September 19–20, 1863).
 Upon assuming his new command, General Hood wasted little time in responding to Southerners’ calls for action.

 Battle of Peachtree Creek

 On July 20, Hood launched a costly attack against the Army of the Cumberland.
 The assault cost Hood nearly 5,000 soldiers and did not drive the Federals back north of Peachtree Creek.
 Undeterred, Hood turned his attention to McPherson’s Army of the Tennessee, east of Atlanta.